 - 1. A candidate has five (5) years from the date of admission to the doctoral program to complete the dissertation and the doctoral degree.
-A candidate who does not maintain continuous enrollment without a leave of absence is considered dropped from the doctoral program. - Once a candidate has successfully completed fifteen (15) EDLC 899 Independent Dissertation Research credit hours, she or he may enroll in only one (1) EDLC 899 Independent Dissertation Research credit hour per term for the remainder of his or her program. - Candidates enrolling in EDLC 899 Independent Dissertation Research credit hours must register on or before the Registrar's published registration deadlines.
-Failure to comply with this requirement shall result in administrative withdrawal. - Candidates will not be readmitted to the program following an administrative withdrawal. - 5.
-Candidates need to complete the requirements for their degree within five (5) years from their enrollment date in the program.
-Under unusual circumstances, candidates may submit requests for degree extensions.
-The faculty and administration will review each request carefully and shall grant extensions on a limited basis. - 6.
-Candidates failing to make progress towards completion of their dissertation for two (2) consecutive terms shall be administratively withdrawn from the program.
-Progress is defined as, minimally, the completion of one full draft or revision of one chapter per term.
+A candidate who does not maintain continuous enrollment without a leave of absence is considered dropped from the doctoral program. - Candidates enrolling in EDLC 899 Independent Dissertation Research credit hours must register on or before the Registrar's published registration deadlines.
+Failure to comply with this requirement shall result in administrative withdrawal. - 3.
+Candidates may not reenroll in the program following an administrative withdrawal.

+Candidates need to complete the requirements for their degree within five (5) years from their enrollment date in the